Donate Now

 Patient from the back | Catherine Hamlin Fistula Foundation | Together we can eradicate obstetric fistula in Ethiopia.

-The chance of getting pregnant is very, very, very unusual with a prolapse.
-If they get pregnant by chance with a prolapse, problems can occur early in pregnancy.”
+For young women, it can also have a devastating impact on their ability to have children, says Dr Yeshineh.
+"The chances of getting pregnant are very, very, very unusual with a prolapse.
+If they get pregnant by chance with a prolapse, it is very likely that problems will occur early in pregnancy.”

 Dr Yeshineh and his clinical team across all six Hamlin fistula hospitals provide a range of gynecological treatments to women, including obstetric fistula and advanced stage POP surgery.
 Their treatment is offered free, thanks to generous donors from around the world.
-He says,

 POP surgery | Catherine Hamlin Fistula Foundation | Together we can eradicate obstetric fistula in Ethiopia.